kh8fb/tensormask-segmentation-server/README.md

 ### Running on a remote server

-If you want to run int-grads-server on a remote server, you can specify the hostname to be 0.0.0.0 from the command line.
+If you want to run tensormask-server on a remote server, you can specify the hostname to be 0.0.0.0 from the command line.
 Then use the `hostname` command to find out which IP address the server is running on.

        tensormask-server -tb /path/to/tensormask.pkl -cp /path/to/config.yaml -h 0.0.0.0 -p 8008
        hostname -I